lukaske/rayls-front-hack/README.md

 1. Navigate to the Demo page
 2. Attempt to deposit ETH (will fail without KYC NFT)
-3. Go to Dashboard and verify identity
+3. Go to the Tier 1 KYC Dashboard and verify identity
 4. Return to Demo page
 5. Successfully deposit ETH with KYC NFT